2i2c-org/infrastructure/docs/topic/billing/accounts.md

 We currently have no experience or knowledge here, as all our Azure customers handle billing themselves.
-This is not uncommon - most Azure users want to use it because they already have a pre-existing *strong* relationship with Microsoft, and their billing gets managed as part of that.
+This is not uncommon - most Azure users want to use it because they already have a pre-existing *strong* relationship with Microsoft and their billing gets managed as part of that.

 ## Billing reports in the web console

 Cloud providers provide a billing console accessible via the web, often with very helpful reports.
-While not automation friendly (see next section for more information on automation), this is very helpful for doing ad-hoc reporting as well as trying to optimize cloud costs.
+While not automation-friendly (see next section for more information on automation), this is very helpful for doing ad-hoc reporting as well as trying to optimize cloud costs.
 For dedicated clusters, this may also be directly accessible to hub champions, allowing them to